uglyduckling14/eliza-bot/report.md

 I will talk more in detail about what user feedback I received in my survey in another section but here is an example of the feedback implemented.

+**Introduction**
+This project aimed to extend the classic ELIZA chatbot to handle specialized, context-aware natural language inputs related to medical symptom checking.
+By expanding ELIZA's rule-based architecture, I sought to simulate a basic medical triage chatbot capable of recognizing and responding to common medical symptoms while avoiding diagnostic claims.
+This report documents the challenges faced during development, the methodology for user testing, and the results of user interactions.

+---

 ```
 Welcome to ELIZA your new symptom-checker!
 If this is an emergency STOP and call 911
 Please enter your age 12